VolkanSah/Python-Modules-Overview/README.md

 - `gevent`: A coroutine-based Python networking library that uses greenlet to provide a high-level synchronous API on top of the libev event loop.
 - `concurrent.futures`: A module for running concurrent tasks using thread or process pools (standard module).
 - `queue`: A module for creating synchronized queues (standard module).
+- `celery`: Distributed task queue for background jobs.
+- `redis`: Often used as broker for Celery.

 ## Machine Learning